RAIRLab/Peirce-My-Heart/README.md

 ## How to Run

-Click [this link](rairlab.github.io/Peirce-My-Heart/) to access the application!
-The link under the about section works just as well.
+Click [this link](https://rairlab.github.io/Peirce-My-Heart/) to access the application!

 ...that's it!
 Get proving!